deanturpin/germs.dev/posts/repairs.md

 - [x] Fit ratchet wheel screw
 - [x] Order new 42.8mm crystal (next largest I could find)
 - [ ] Fit new crystal -- crystal press not large enough!
-- [ ] Clean pallet fork before fitting new balance
 - [ ] Fit working balance
 - [ ] New hands
 - [ ] New dial

 ### Serial 594243
-Broken balance, good hands, case much newer but not as nice as the wolf one, full hunter, pallet bridge has crazy big screws in it, ran overnight after swapping in a good balance (but only in face down position)
+Broken balance, good hands, case much newer but not as nice as the wolf one, full hunter, pallet bridge has crazy big screws in it, ran overnight after swapping in a good balance (but only in dial down position).

 - [x] Reseat click
+- [ ] Find correct pallet fork bridge screws

 ## Omega 131.019 (steel)
 22M serial (1965), cal 601 non-runner, arrived in a case for an automatic, has some homemade case clamps.